scylladb/scylladb/docs/dev/redis.md

 failover and replication.

-The benefits to the users are easy to use and develop in their production environment, and taking avantages of Scylla.
+The benefits to the users are easy to use and develop in their production environment, and taking advantages of Scylla.

 ## 3. The Protocol Server